Spelt Nutella Babka

 - Take a sharp knife or pizza cutter and cut right down the length of the roll so you are left with two pieces.

-- Take one piece and lay over the other bit making an X. Then, twist the two bits of dough around each other both at the top and bottom.
+- Take one piece and lay it over the other to make an X. Then twist the two pieces of dough around each other, both at the top and bottom.

 - Tuck the bottoms under on both sides, pushing the dough a little so that it is a bit thicker, and not so stretched out.